simonbe/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/taxonomy/search?offset=0&limit=10&q=souschef

+**NB! this endpoint is depricated and will be terminated by end of 2020.
+Use our [Taxonomy API](https://jobtechdev.se/devguide/apis/taxonomy.html) API instead**

 Now you can use the conceptId (iugg_Qq9_QHH) in _Open-Search_ to fetch the ads registered with the term "souschef" in the occupation-name field: